ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 title: "Filter Component"
 ---

-Filter components allow you to add your own filter types to ag-Grid.
+Filter components allow you to add your own filter types to AG Grid.
 Use them when the provided filters do not meet your requirements.

 ## Filter Component Interface (**IFilterComp**)